North Walsham and Dilham Canal: Watermills

-Briggate Mill is sometimes known as Worstead Mill, since it is in Worstead.
+Briggate Mill is sometimes known as Worstead Mill.
 It had a brick base, with two timber-framed weatherboarded storeys above, but was re-clad in corrugated iron when the weatherboarding deteriorated.
 The waterwheel was 14 ft in diameter and 6 ft wide, and was configured as a breastshot wheel.
 A steam roller mill was added in 1890, and the mill was subsequently converted to use electric power.
 The waterwheel had been removed by 1955, and the mill ceased to be used commercially in 1969, when Cubitt and Walker moved the business to Ebridge Mill.
 After being sold, the buildings were destroyed by fire on 7 August 1975, in what proved to be an attempt to defraud an insurance company.
 After a trial lasting 83 days, four men were sent to jail for the crime.
 Ownership of the mill pond, which lies on the opposite side of the road to the mill site and dried up in the 1970s, is uncertain.
 The residents of Briggate tried to get the land around the mill registered as a village green, but a public enquiry in 2010 ruled against this.
 Residents assisted the EAWA and Trust working parties to clear part of the mill pond, which was rewatered in 2011.
 It is expected to become a haven for wildlife.